 The Ph.D.
 CIS program offers concentrations in data management, data science, systems and security, and software engineering.
 Each student must select one of the four research concentration areas.
-Each student develops a personalized Study Plan at the beginning of the program.
-Each year the Study Plan and student's progress is reviewed with the faculty advisor.
+Each student develops a personalized Plan of Study at the beginning of the program.
+Each year the Plan of Study and student's progress is reviewed with the faculty advisor.

 Only letter-graded courses at the 500+ level count toward the degree.
 Courses completed with a grade lower than B+ or a "U" grade are not accepted.
 The only exception is the Cognate course which requires a minimum B grade and the Depth area courses which requires a minimum A- grade.

 To advance to candidacy, the cumulative coursework GPA (Grade Point Average) must be 3.5 or above on the 4.0-scale.